ReviewMyContract.aiReview My Contract

 Confidentiality clause enforceability is heavily influenced by the governing law of the contract and where litigation would occur.
 While federal law (DTSA) establishes a baseline for trade secret protection, state laws vary significantly in their approach to confidentiality obligations, non-compete restrictions packaged as confidentiality clauses, and remedies for breach.

-California: California is the most protective state for employees and contractors facing confidentiality obligations.
-Business and Professions Code Section 16600 broadly prohibits contractual restrictions on the right to engage in a lawful profession, trade, or business.
-The California Supreme Court's 2024 ruling in Edwards v.
-Arthur Andersen LLP and subsequent cases have reinforced that any clause restricting a person's professional mobility — including those packaged as confidentiality rather than non-compete provisions — is subject to strict scrutiny.
-The residuals clause (Section 08) originated partly from California law's restrictions on post-employment knowledge restrictions.
-Confidentiality clauses in California must be carefully limited to specific confidential data and trade secrets; general knowledge and professional skill restrictions are unenforceable.
+California: Business and Professions Code Section 16600 broadly prohibits contractual restrictions on the right to engage in a lawful profession, trade, or business.
+In 2024, the California Supreme Court reaffirmed in Barker v.
+Insight Global, LLC that Section 16600 applies broadly to any contractual restriction on professional mobility — including those packaged as confidentiality clauses.
+Confidentiality clauses must be carefully limited to specific confidential data and trade secrets; general knowledge and professional skill restrictions are unenforceable.

-Texas: Texas enforces confidentiality agreements broadly in commercial contexts.
-Trade secret claims under the Texas Uniform Trade Secrets Act (TUTSA, Tex.
+Texas: Texas enforces confidentiality agreements broadly in commercial contexts under the Texas Uniform Trade Secrets Act (TUTSA, Tex.
 Civ.
 Prac. & Rem.
-Code § 134A) are available alongside contract claims.
-Texas courts will enforce injunctive relief provisions and have granted TROs in confidentiality breach cases on relatively short timelines.
+Code § 134A).
+Courts regularly grant TROs in trade secret and confidentiality breach cases.
 Texas's Covenants Not to Compete Act (Tex.
 Bus. & Com.
-Code § 15.50) requires non-competes to be ancillary to an otherwise enforceable agreement and supported by consideration — some courts have analyzed overly broad confidentiality provisions as disguised non-competes subject to this statute.
+Code § 15.50) requires non-competes to be ancillary to an enforceable agreement and supported by consideration — overly broad confidentiality clauses that function as non-competes have been analyzed under this statute.

-Florida: Florida has one of the strongest non-compete and trade secret enforcement frameworks in the United States.
-Florida Statute § 688.001 (Florida Uniform Trade Secrets Act) provides strong trade secret protection.
-Courts routinely enforce injunctive relief provisions in confidentiality and non-compete agreements, with the burden shifting to the defendant to demonstrate that enforcement is unreasonable.
-Florida's strong enforcement posture makes it an attractive governing law choice for disclosing parties seeking reliable protection.
+Florida: Florida has one of the strongest enforcement frameworks for confidentiality and trade secret protections in the U.S. Florida Statute § 688.001 (Florida Uniform Trade Secrets Act) provides robust trade secret protection.
+Courts actively enforce injunctive relief provisions in confidentiality cases, with the burden shifting to defendants to show enforcement is unreasonable.

 Washington: Washington adopted the Uniform Trade Secrets Act (RCW 19.108) and provides DTSA-consistent trade secret protection.
-Washington's Non-Compete Act (2020) restricts non-competes for employees earning below a threshold and imposes additional requirements on all non-competes.
-Confidentiality clauses that restrict professional knowledge — as distinct from protecting specific trade secrets — face scrutiny under Washington's restrictive covenant framework.
+Washington's Non-Compete Act (2020) significantly restricts restrictive covenants for employees earning below a specified threshold.
+Confidentiality clauses that restrict professional knowledge face scrutiny under this framework.

-Georgia: Georgia enforces confidentiality agreements broadly under the Georgia Trade Secrets Act (O.C.G.A. § 10-1-760) and the Georgia Restrictive Covenants Act (O.C.G.A. § 13-8-50), which permits well-defined non-compete and confidentiality restrictions in employment and commercial contexts.
-Georgia courts apply a "blue pencil" approach — rewriting overbroad provisions rather than invalidating them — which gives disclosing parties some flexibility in enforcement even when original drafting is overreaching.
+Georgia: Georgia enforces confidentiality agreements broadly under the Georgia Trade Secrets Act (O.C.G.A. § 10-1-760) and the Georgia Restrictive Covenants Act (O.C.G.A. § 13-8-50).
+Georgia courts apply a "blue pencil" approach — rewriting overbroad provisions rather than invalidating them — which gives disclosing parties some flexibility even when original drafting is overreaching.

 What to do